caedm/wall-ink-server/readme.md

 A [special trivial case for adding a new plugin would be to add an additional "scheduler"](https://github.com/caedm/wall-ink-server/wiki/Plugin-architecture#what-is-a-scheduler-plugin) like Outlook, or iCal, etc.  The difficult part of writing an engine for creating images for a schedule on a wall-ink device has already been written, and is in use by several plugins that are already part of the wall-ink-server project.
 All that is necesary is to make API calls to facilitate a few functions that format text.

 # Device Manager
 The [Device Manager](https://github.com/caedm/wall-ink-server/wiki/device-manager) website is hosted at the web root.
 It is used as a configuration center for your wall-ink devices.
-A explanation of the [inner workings of the device manager](https://github.com/caedm/wall-ink-server/wiki/Device-manager#important-files) is located in the Wiki.
+A list of the [important files in the device manager](https://github.com/caedm/wall-ink-server/wiki/Device-manager#important-files) and their purpose is located in the Wiki.

 # Image Generation and Hosting
 The image generation code is located at ```wall-ink-server/```.
 GCC 8.1.0 was used to build it.
 See the discussion on [Wall ink image formats and image handling](https://github.com/caedm/wall-ink-server/wiki/Wall-ink-image-formats-and-image-handling) for more information.